reactleaf/modal/README.md

 - Pressing `Escape` closes the top modal
 - Browser back closes the top modal
-- Overlay click closes the modal when `closeOnOverlayClick` is enabled
+- Outside click closes the modal when `closeOnOutsideClick` is enabled
 - Multiple modals stack in open order

 ## Styling